redis-stack/redis-stack-docs/docs/stack/get-started/install/docker.md

 {{< / highlight >}}

 You can that the Redis Stack server database to your [RedisInsight]() desktop applicaiton.

+### redis/redis-stack
+To start Redis Stack developer container using the `redis-stack` image, run the following command in your terminal:

+{{< highlight bash >}}
+docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
+{{< / highlight >}}

+The `docker run` command above also exposes RedisInsight on port 8001.
+You can use RedisInsight by pointing your browser to [http://localhost:8001](http://localhost:8001).

 ## Connect with redis-cli
 You can then connect to the server using `redis-cli`, just as you connect to any Redis instance.